This Low Carb Blueberry Crisp is unbelievably delicious and so easy to make! I was devouring this yummy blueberry crisp in less than 30 minutes!

 - 2 tablespoon Butter

-- 2 tablespoon Granular Sweetener (Click here to see my favorite on Amazon) divided
+- 2 tablespoon sugar free granulated sweetener (see my favorite on Amazon), divided

 - 1 tablespoon Ground flax